-The training of personnel is essential to the transportation program in order to keep pace with changing techniques and evaluate new procedures and developments as well as to help better develop the abilities of employees as they assume the vacated duties brought on through mass retirements, promotions, and transfers.
+Training is essential to the transportation program in order to keep pace with changing techniques and evaluate new procedures and developments as well as to help better develop the abilities of employees as they assume the vacated duties brought on through mass retirements, promotions, and transfers.
 This is particularly essential to the Cabinet's programs as more efficient and detailed technical analyses and assistance are required.